 Refer a Student

 Do you know an exceptional student who stands out for their dedication, enthusiasm, and promise in their field?
-Fill out the form below, or email Jackie Sheridan to refer a student.
+Fill out the form below to refer a student.
 Career Center staff will follow up by reaching out to the student to discuss opportunities they might be uniquely qualified for.

 The Career Center Fellowships team can provide an information session for your class or student organization on fellowships and scholarships opportunities tailored to an area of interest, discipline, or fellowship.
-Please contact Jackie Sheridan at least two weeks prior to your desired class session.
+Please contact the Career Center at least two weeks prior to your desired class session.
 We can schedule a time and location that works well for your class or student group and Career Center staff.

 Faculty recommendation letters are a crucial part of any fellowship application.
 They provide selection committees with an important perspective from an experienced professional source.
 The Career Center is available to provide support and answer questions regarding writing letters of recommendation, including suggestions on length, format, tone, what to highlight, and even how to address the letter.
-Please contact Dorrie Presson or Jackie Sheridan with any questions or click here to read Tips for Writing a Letter of Recommendation.
+Click here to read Tips for Writing a Letter of Recommendation.

 Fellowships and scholarships can be a critical step for students in pursuing the areas and experiences that interest them and which will enrich their academic and professional experiences.
 Thank you for being a supportive and engaged partner of the Career Center as you help Vanderbilt students to access incredible opportunities.
 Some ways you can help include:

 - Familiarize yourself with the major awards associated with your field, and send students our way if you think they’d be competitive candidates.
 See our Awards section to get a quick overview of everything that’s out there.